Polychaete: Description

-The outer surface of the body wall consists of a simple columnar epithelium covered by a thin cuticle.
-Underneath this, in order, are a thin layer of connective tissue, a layer of circular muscle, a layer of longitudinal muscle, and a peritoneum surrounding the body cavity.
+The outer surface of the body wall consists of a simple columnar epithelium covered by a thin cuticle, constructed from cross-linked collagen fibers and may be 2 to 13 mm thick.
+Sclerotized collagen makes up their setae.

+Underneath the cuticle, in order, are a thin layer of connective tissue, a layer of circular muscle, a layer of longitudinal muscle, and a peritoneum surrounding the coelom (body cavity).
 Additional oblique muscles move the parapodia.
-In most species the body cavity is divided into separate compartments by sheets of peritoneum between each segment, but in some species it's more continuous.
+In most species the body cavity is divided into separate compartments by sheets of peritoneum between each segment, but in some species it is more continuous.